 Mr. Kenny served as President and Chief Executive Officer of General Cable Corporation from August 2001 to June 30, 2015 and a director of General Cable Corporation from 1997 to June 30, 2015.
 General Cable Corporation is a manufacturer of aluminum, copper and fiber-optic wire and cable products and now part of Prysmian Corporation.
 From 1999 to 2001 he served as President and Chief Operating Officer of General Cable Corporation; from 1997 to 1999 he served as Executive Vice President and Chief Operating Officer; from 1994 to 1997 he served as Executive Vice President, Sales and Marketing; and from 1992 to 1994 he served as President, Consumer Products Group.
-Mr. Kenny is the Non-Executive Chairman of Cardinal Health, Inc., a Fortune 15 company that improves the cost-effectiveness of healthcare, and a director of AK Steel Holding Corporation.
+Mr. Kenny is the Non-Executive Chairman of Cardinal Health, Inc., a Fortune 15 company that improves the cost-effectiveness of healthcare, and a director of AK Steel Holding Corporation, an integrated producer of flat-rolled carbon, stainless and electrical steels and tubular products through its wholly owned subsidiary, AK Steel Corporation.
 Previously, Mr. Kenny served as a director of the Cincinnati Branch of the Federal Reserve Bank of Cleveland, IDEX Corporation and numerous professional and not-for-profit organizations including an ESOP, Xtek.
-Mr. Kenny holds a Bachelor of Science degree in business administration from George to Hurvard University, a Master of Business Administration degree from George Washington University and a Master of Public Administration degree from Harvard University.
+Mr. Kenny holds a Bachelor of Science degree in business administration from Georgetown University, a Master of Business Administration degree from George Washington University and a Master of Public Administration degree from Harvard University.
 Mr. Kenny is a member of Industry Week's manufacturing hall of fame, class of 2013.